Know Where To Search for GIS Jobs

 What is Your GIS Job Search Term?

 You could simply type in ‘GIS’ and pray that something sticks.
-But if you’ve just graduated with a GIS degree or diploma, your school prepared you for everything.
+But if you’ve just graduated with a degree or GIS certification, your school prepared you with the right “book smarts”.

-GIS is diverse.
+But GIS is diverse and you need a bit of “street smarts”.
 It’s not a one-trick pony like some of the other fields.
-Take this to your advantage.
+And you can take this to your advantage.

 Here are some of the less-searched skills that GIS practitioners often forget.
 If necessary, boost your education slightly and go from novice to expert.